Best Office Chair for Back Pain 2023

 • Distance Between the Armrests: 12.75” to 20”

-• Armrest Pivot Range: 30 degrees – note: If you’d rather have a chair with no armrests at all, you can take them off if you like.
+• Armrest Pivot Range: 30 degrees—note: If you’d rather have a chair without armrests, you can remove them.

 Adjustability & Customization

 It’s all but certain that the first time you sit in this chair, it’s not going to fit you like a glove.
 Getting it to that point is going to take time and experimentation.
-The more time you devote to that task, the happier you’re going to be with the chair, and the more it will help mitigate your back pain.
+The more time you devote to that task, the happier you’ll be with the chair, and the more it will help mitigate your back pain.

-If you decide you want one, you’ll enjoy the process of buying yours.
-The Leap comes in a variety of color, upholstery and finishing options, which gives you a tremendous degree of flexibility in terms of personalization.
+If you decide you want one, you’ll enjoy the process of buying it.
+The Leap comes in a variety of colors, upholstery, and finishing options, which gives you tremendous flexibility in terms of personalization.

 Aesthetics & Design

-The chair is designed along strictly conventional lines, and with all the color choices available, you’ll have an easy time making it blend seamlessly into whatever home or office décor scheme you’re working with.
-We’ll provide a link at the end of this section to the full review of the Leap chair, so you can see all of the color and finish options that are available.
+The chair is designed along strictly conventional lines.
+With all the available color choices, you’ll easily blend it seamlessly into whatever home or office décor scheme you’re working with.
+We’ll provide a link at the end of this section to the full review of the Leap chair so you can see all the available color and finish options.

 Amazing Ergonomic Technologies

-Before we even get to the proprietary tech this chair comes with, we should talk a minute about the various controls and more standard ergonomic features you’ll find.
+Before we discuss the proprietary tech this chair comes with; we should briefly discuss the various controls and more standard ergonomic features.

 Seat Style + Lumbar Support

-It’s got a waterfall-edge style seat which helps improve blood circulation in your lower extremities, which is very important for people who suffer from lower back or sciatic nerve pain.
-This is augmented by an exceptional lumbar support system, which allows you to both height-adjust the lumbar support and control the firmness.
+It’s got a waterfall-edge style seat that helps improve blood circulation in your lower extremities, which is very important for people who suffer from lower back or sciatic nerve pain.
+This is augmented by an exceptional lumbar support system that allows you to height-adjust the lumbar support and control the firmness.

 Recline Function

-The chair also reclines in a range from 96 to 120 degrees, with the angle of recline controlled via a simple dial on the chair.
+The chair also reclines from 96 to 120 degrees, with the angle of the recline controlled via a simple dial on the chair.

 Accessories

-If you like, there are even two high value accessories you can purchase along with the chair.
-One of these is an ergonomic ottoman which can pull double-duty as a low work table if you need it, and the second is a fully articulated headrest, which provides amazing head and neck support.
+If you like, you can purchase two high-value accessories and the chair.
+One of these is an ergonomic ottoman, which can double as a low work table if needed, and the second is a fully articulated headrest, which provides amazing head and neck support.

 Armrests

-On top of all that, as mentioned in the summary stats, the ergonomic armrests are independently adjustable in both height and width.
+In addition, as mentioned in the summary stats, the ergonomic armrests are independently adjustable in height and width.

 Black Color, Steelcase Leap Fabric Chair with Arms, Back Side Position